This accessibility statement applies to www.east-ayrshire.gov.uk.

 - Some of our online forms are difficult to navigate using just a keyboard.
 This would also be the same of PDF forms.

 - There’s a limit to how far you can magnify the maps on our website.
 The maps are embedded using third party software.

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:
+Visit translation and interpretation services if you need information on this website in a different format such as:

 Reporting accessibility problems with this website

-We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact firstname.lastname@example.org.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your enquiry, contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person